Hall algebras and quantum symmetric pairs I: foundations

-The main constructions of modified Ringel-Hall algebras for 1-Gorenstein algebras $A$ from Appendix \ref{app:A} by the first author form an extension of \cite{LP} (which works in the setting of Example~\ref{example 1} and was motivated by \cite{Br, Gor1}).
+The main constructions of semi-derived Ringel-Hall algebras for 1-Gorenstein algebras $A$ from Appendix \ref{app:A} by the first author form an extension of \cite{LP} (which worked in the setting of Example~\ref{example 1}, generalizing \cite{Br, Gor1}).

-Given a category $\ca$ with favorable properties as in (Ea)-(Ed) in Appendix~\ref{app:A}, we can define its Ringel-Hall algebra $\ch(\ca)$.
-Then we define the modified Ringel-Hall algebra $\utM(\ca)$ to be the localization $(\ch(\ca)/I) [\cs_\ca^{-1}]$, where $\cs_\ca$ is given in \eqref{eq:Sca} and the ideal $I$ can be found around \eqref{eq:ideal}.
-Given a 1-Gorenstein algebra $A$ over a finite field $k=\mathbb F_q$, the module category $\mod(A)$ satisfies the properties (Ea)-(Ed) and so we can define the modified Ringel-Hall algebra $\utM(A) := \utM(\mod(A))$.
+Given an exact category $\ca$ with favorable properties as in (E-a)--(E-d) in Appendix~\ref{app:A}, its Ringel-Hall algebra $\ch(\ca)$ is defined.
+Then we define the semi-derived Ringel-Hall algebra $\utM(\ca)$ to be the localization $(\ch(\ca)/I) [\cs_\ca^{-1}]$, where $\cs_\ca$ is the multiplicatively closed set generated by iso-classes $[K]$ with $K$ of finite projective dimension (see \eqref{eq:Sca}) and the ideal $I$ is generated by all differences $[L]-[K\oplus M]$ if there is a short exact sequence

+in $\ca$ with $K$ of finite projective dimension (see \eqref{eq:ideal}).
+Given a 1-Gorenstein algebra $A$ over a finite field $k=\mathbb F_q$, the module category $\mod(A)$ satisfies the properties (E-a)--(E-d) and so we can define the semi-derived Ringel-Hall algebra $\utM(A) := \utM(\mod(A))$.
 On the other hand, since the subcategory $\Gproj(A)$ of $\mod(A)$ which consists of Gorenstein projective $A$-modules (see \S\ref{subsec:Gproj}) is a Frobenius category, the semi-derived Hall algebra $\cs\cd\ch(\Gproj(A))$ is also defined \cite{Gor2}.